Yangshuo (Guangxi)

 If you are outside China, then travel to China and Guilin is easy and reasonably priced :

-Hong Kong, Bangkok, Beijing and Shanghai are major travel hubs and can be reached from most international airports.
+Hong Kong, Bangkok, Beijing, Guangzhou and Shanghai are major travel hubs and can be reached from most international airports.

-From Thailand the flights to Guilin are very convenient and reasonably priced on Bangkok Airways or China Southern Airways.
-The author recommends Bangkok Airways.
+From Thailand the flights to Guilin are very convenient and often reasonably priced with China Southern Airways.

 If you are in China then travel to Guilin is straightforward :